-We reproduce all the features of Kovacs effect using the recently developed Distinguishable Particles Lattice Model (DPLM)~\cite{DPLM2017}.
-The phonon temperature, which is subjected to two consecutive jumps, is modeled by the bath temperature of the kinetic Monte Carlo simulation of the DPLM.
-It has been shown that the DPLM displays many features of the particles dynamics of glass formers and offers the possibility of performing exact equilibrium calculations of the free-energy~\cite{DPLM2017,Lee2019}.
-In particular, we have been able to reproduce, for the first time with a particle model, the expansion gap paradox~\cite{Lulli2019}, and provide an intuitive explanation in terms of a local \emph{structural temperature} whose dynamics is spatially unstable in the up-jump case.
-Furthermore, the DPLM allows for a tuning of the \emph{kinetic fragility}~\cite{Lee2019} over a very wide range of values, which can be, in principle, arbitrarily large.
+Recent works show that the DPLM displays many features of the particle dynamics of glass formers and offers the possibility of performing exact equilibrium calculations of the free-energy~\cite{DPLM2017, Lee_2020}.
+In particular, the DPLM is the first particle model to successfully reproduce, the \emph{expansion gap paradox}~\cite{Lulli_2020}, providing an intuitive explanation in terms of a local structural temperature whose dynamics is spatio-temporally unstable in the up-jump case.
+Furthermore, the DPLM allows for controlling the \emph{kinetic fragility}~\cite{Lee_2020} over a very wide range of values of the fragility index.
 The relation between kinetic and thermodynamic fragility correctly captures several experimental features as well.
-It has also been possible to obtain an approximate analytical expression for the particle mean squared displacement~\cite{lam2018,Deng2019} which is in good agreement with simulation results.
+It has also been possible to obtain an analytical expression for the particles Mean Squared Displacement (MSD)~\cite{lam2018, Deng2019} which is in good agreement with simulation results.

-We observe the characteristic Kovacs hump during the system energy relaxation, analogous to enthalpy relaxation in experiments~\cite{Montserrat1994,Grassia2018}.
-This paper demonstrate the ability of the DPLM to reproduce experimental signatures of glassy systems observed in Kovacs' experiments~\cite{Kovacs1964}.
+The results of this paper convey a comprehensive picture of the ability of the DPLM to reproduce experimental signatures of glassy systems observed in Kovacs' experiments~\cite{Kovacs1964}.
 It is a major challenge to study a wide range of glassy phenomena in a unified framework based on a consistent set of assumptions.
-We demonstrate that, while correctly reproducing the expansion gap~\cite{Lulli2019}, the DPLM is also able to capture the Kovacs effect.
-To the best of our knowledge only two constitutive models, namely the SCM~\cite{Medvedev2015} and the free-volume model~\cite{Robertson1984}, have been shown to reproduce both effects.
+We demonstrate that, while correctly reproducing the expansion gap~\cite{Lulli_2020}, the DPLM is also able to capture the Kovacs effect.
+To the best of our knowledge only phenomenological constitutive models, namely the SCM~\cite{Medvedev2015} and the free-volume model~\cite{Robertson1984}, have been shown to reproduce both effects.